Met Office seasonal prediction system: GloSea5

-Each forecast requires initial ocean, land and atmosphere conditions.
-The land and atmosphere conditions are specified from atmospheric analyses that are produced separately for weather prediction purposes.
-The ocean initial conditions are taken from ocean analyses generated specifically for seasonal forecasting, using the 3-dimensional variational ocean data assimilation based on the multi-institution NEMOVAR project (Mogensen et al, 2009 describes a similar implementation of this method).
+Each forecast requires initial ocean, sea-ice, land and atmosphere conditions.
+The land and atmosphere conditions are specified from atmospheric analyses that are also used in short range weather prediction.
+The ocean and sea-ice initial conditions are taken from an analyses generated for short range ocean and seasonal forecasting, using the 3-dimensional variational ocean data assimilation developed by the multi-institution NEMOVAR project ( Waters et al, 2015).